-A KAFO is an entire leg orthosis that spans the knee, ankle and foot.
+A Knee Ankle Foot Orthosis, or KAFO, is an entire leg orthosis that spans the knee, ankle and foot.
 It is prescribed to assist and stabilise the muscles of the leg, particularly for patients with muscle-weakening conditions or paralysis.
 The most common causes of muscle weakness are post-polio syndrome, muscular dystrophy, multiple sclerosis and spinal cord injury.
 KAFOs work to:

 It is best advised to choose supportive, comfortable shoes to wear with your KAFO to make the most of the benefits.

 Until recently the only KAFO that was available was fixed with a locking knee joint.
 While they provide the needed stability to the knee, it can lead to muscle atrophy (muscle wastage through inactivity).
 Other disadvantages include unnecessary energy expenditure and a non-cosmetic walk.

 Recently, Free Walk stance control orthoses have become available which can automatically lock and unlock at the right time in the gait cycle.
 These are lightweight and allow for a more natural gait while ensuring that leg muscles are also still being used.